jhuang265/Calibrating-LLMs-with-Label-Smoothing/README.md

 ## FAQ

-Here are some issues that we ran into that may be helpful
+Here are some issues that we ran into that may be helpful.

 ### Installing `flash-attn` is slow.